 So what about creating a hedge?
 Hedges are simply shrubs and bushes that have been planted close together to make a privacy fence along a property line, in a garden bed in front of a home, or beside a walkway.
 They can be tall or short, trimmed to precise designs and shapes, and flowering or non-flowering.

-For instance, when I think of shrubs, I consider those to be specimens that are cultivated in a garden and use that as the proper horticultural term.
-Bushes, on the other hand, are those plants out in the wild that fit the definition of a shrub.
+Another way to delineate between a shrub and a bush is to consider the setting of the plant in question.
+For instance, some gardeners think of specimens that are cultivated in a garden to be considered shrubs.
+Bushes, on the other hand, are plants out in the wild that fit the definition of a shrub.

-Others have different ideas of the difference between shrubs and bushes.
-The Oxford Dictionary says that a bush can be a shrub, or also a whole cluster (thicket) of shrubs or shrub-like trees.
+Others have different ideas about the difference between shrubs and bushes.
+Merriam-Webster says that a bush can be a shrub or also a whole cluster (thicket) of shrubs or shrub-like trees.
 Others may say that a shrub is smaller and out in the wild, or similar variations.

 Another popular way to distinguish between bushes and shrubs is through their foliage.
 Some consider a bush to have stems and leaves that are almost touching the ground.
 It can be found in the wild and may grow and intertwine with other bushes and wild plants or grasses.
 A shrub can be taller than a bush but not as tall as a tree and can have thicker foliage than a bush.
 A shrub can be groomed, pruned, and shaped, while a bush is usually left to grow wild.